Howard County Times

 “We’re thrilled to return to White Hall for this year’s Show House,” says Joan Becker, chair of the General Show House Committee.
 “Not only is it a beautiful home, but also there are captivating stories that accompany every room, stairwell and hallway.
 This 200-year-old estate allows our designers the perfect opportunity to merge contemporary design with classic period architecture.
 The results are sure to be as dramatic as White Hall itself.”

 This year’s proceeds will serve to fund two significant efforts: Historic Ellicott Revitalization Grant Program as well as the restoration of Carrollton Hall, located on the grounds of The Shrine of St. Anthony.

 Would you like to see what an Historic Ellicott City Decorator Show House looks like before our designers work their magic?
-Then put on your construction boots and overalls and join us at Avoca for an exclusive insiders peek at our 2016 Decorator Show House “Dirty Work” party.
-We will serve wine, beer and light casual fare and offer the opportunity to meet our designers and check out the decorating vision for this year’s Show House.
-Click here to read the article about the event that appeared in the Howard County Times.
+You are invited to join us at White Hall for an exclusive insiders peek at our 2017 Decorator Show House “Dirty Work” party on Friday, July 14th from 5:00 to 8:00 pm.
+In addition to enjoying wine, beer and light casual fare, you’ll get the chance to meet our designers and check out their decorating vision and plans for each room.

 Admission: $5, cash, per person, at the door.

 On Sunday, May 7, HEC held its Annual Membership Meeting during which the new leadership for the 2017-2018 year was voted-in.
 HEC is pleased to announce the following Executive Committee, Board of Directors and Advisory Council.

 President: Joan Becker

 Secretary: Peg Maxson